 - 2 cans coconut milk

 - 1 cinnamon stick

 - 1/2 cup raisins and/or currants and/or dried cranberries

 - 1/4 cup shredded, unsweetened coconut

 - Put the jasmine rice and 2 cups of coconut milk in a small sauce pan with the cinnamon stick and bring to a boil.
 Once boiling, immediately reduce the heat to low, give the rice one stir to be sure that it’s not suck to the bottom of the pan, cover and allow to simmer for 20 minutes

-- Place the cooked rice in a mixing bowl, remove the cinnamon stick, and add the raisins/currants/cranberries, half of the cashews & half of the coconut, and stir
+- Place the cooked rice in a mixing bowl, remove the cinnamon stick, and add the raisins/currants/cranberries, half of the cashews and half of the coconut, and stir

 - If the mixture is dry, add additional coconut milk until it looks creamy

-- Scatter the remaining cashews & coconut over the top of the pudding and either serve warm immediately, or cover and chill overnight
+- Scatter the remaining cashews and coconut over the top of the pudding and either serve warm immediately, or cover and chill overnight

 Personally, I think that this dish makes a wonderful dessert but is equally as good as a breakfast.
 It also travels well and is easy to make ahead.